 In this context, if you've got a ghost (or two or 100), it is compassionate work to help them transition.
 It's referred to as psychopomp work if you want to do more research on the subject or find someone to help you with this.

 Furthermore, if you have an unused space in your home or shed or garage or basement, it's a likely place for them to gather.
 That's why dark basements are spooky.
 Yes, it's likely there are ghosts throwing a party down there.

 Because nobody told them they weren't allowed to do it.

 Not every ghost is confused.
-Some believe they have a purpose and they don’t want you getting in the way.
+Some believe they have a purpose and they don't want you getting in the way.
 And they certainly are not interested in crossing over.
 It will likely take someone who specializes in this work some time to work with a spirit like this.
-I once encountered the founder of a town I used to live in and he was MAD about how some things had gone down in his life.
+I once encountered the founder of a town I used to live in and he was MAD about how some things had worked out in his life.
 And he was not going to let go of this town or his anger easily.

 I pushed the issue with him because his behavior was detrimentally affecting an entire community of people, but it took me about a month (off and on) to convince him and I had two different people help me out to make sure I was understanding what was going on and that I had permission to intervene in the first place.

 So, if you're not sure what you're dealing with, start with boundaries and sage and see if that fixes your problem.
 You may need to do it a few times and then keep it up on a semi-regular basis.
 Get help if you need it.

 Now, onto the spirits present on the land.

 This is where I spend most of my time and I have written plenty of posts about my experiences.
 However, if you are having an issue of some kind with the land itself, it can be any number of things, but I don't typically find these spirits to be very problematic.
 They're either working with you, or ignoring you, but not usually against you.